ziomill/telny.chat/README.md

 ## Build Image

-Use Docker to build a Container image [Docker](https://www.docker.com) of TelnyChat.
+Use [Docker](https://www.docker.com) to build a Container image of TelnyChat.
 Build process will do:
 1. Download and install OpenJDK : The JAVA environment to execute the Chat.
 2. Download and install Maven   : To compile and build source code.